-However, teams face a number of risks and blockers that impede their effectiveness.
+However, team development faces a number of risks and blockers that impede its effectiveness.
 Many of these dysfunctions have been well covered in literature and include things like poor trust, lack of clarity of goals and purpose, unclear accountabilities and breakdowns in communication.

 Yet, perhaps the least known and biggest risks to team performance and relationships arise when team strengths go into overdrive and this leads to negative, unintended results.
 Overdone strengths occur when team members use their strengths in the wrong way or at the wrong time and this unintentionally undermines performance, relationships and results.
 For example, a team that has a high proportion of team members with strengths in areas like Results Focus, Decisiveness and Initiative might unintentionally end up driving results so hard that they lose sight of the importance of planning, listening to others’ perspectives and reviewing results.
 Because they are so focused on getting stuff done, they fail to engage external stakeholders to support their plans, leading to lack of commitment and implementation problems.
 This overdrive behavior from the majority of the team might also lead to breakdowns in trust and communication with team members who are more considered, relational and/or planful in their approach.

 So what triggers team overdrive?
 Some of the biggest sources of overdone strengths in team are as follows: